 Attract more buyers

-If you wander around your Bristol neighbourhood you will notice those properties that command attention and those that fade into the background.
+If you wander around your neighbourhood you will notice those properties that command attention and those that fade into the background.
 Get your home’s kerb appeal right and you won't only increase the value but you'll also attract more potential buyers to get your home sold quickly.